Bruce Fowler (tenor)

 In 1995-1996, Fowler sang Edward Milfort in La cambiale di matrimonio at the Rossini Opera Festival in Pesaro, Italy, Don Narciso in Il turco in Italia at the Teatro Comunale di Bologna and portrayed both Count Almaviva in The Barber of Seville and Prunier in La rondine with the Bonn Opera.
 Over the next several years he made debuts at the New York City Opera (as Fenton in Falstaff), the Teatro de la Maestranza in Seville (as Count Almaviva), Teatro dell'Opera di Roma (as Count Almaviva), Opéra de Nice (as Ramiro in La Cenerentola), the Semperoper (as Ramiro), the Teatro Carlo Felice (as Lindoro), and in Il turco in Italia at La Scala (under the baton of Riccardo Chailly).

-In 1999 Fowler had a major triumph at the Finnish National Opera as Sir Riccardo Percy in Anna Bolena.
-In 2000 he made his exciting debut at the Deutsche Oper Berlin as Lindoro in L'italiana in Algeri.
+In 1999 Fowler appeared at the Finnish National Opera as Sir Riccardo Percy in Anna Bolena.
+In 2000 he made his debut at the Deutsche Oper Berlin as Lindoro in L'italiana in Algeri.
 Since then he has made appearances at the Opéra National de Paris, Berlin State Opera, the Salzburg Festival, Hamburg State Opera, Glimmerglass Opera, Michigan Opera Theater, Minnesota Opera, Opéra du Québec, Palm Beach Opera, the San Diego Opera and West Australian Opera, among many others.

 He has performed concerts and recitals worldwide including appearances with the Vienna Philharmonic, the Akademie für Alte Musik in Berlin, the Opera Orchestra of New York, the Houston Symphony, Les musiciens du Louvre-Grenoble in Paris, the Mittel-Deutsche Rundfunks Orchester in Leipzig, Orchestra of Saint Luke's and the Mozarteum Orchestra in venues that include Carnegie Hall, Lyric Opera of Chicago, the Caramoor Festival, Orchestra Hall Chicago and the Palais des Beaux Arts in Brussels.Brussels.

-He is committed to the development of young singers and has become a voice professor of note, with current and former students performing at the Metropolitan Opera, Wiener Staatsoper, Santa Fe Opera, Semper Oper Dresden, Seattle Opera and have won the Metropolitan Opera National Council Auditions Finals and the Gerda Lissner Competition and have gone on to receive the Juilliard School Opera Diploma.
+He is a voice professor, with current and former students performing at the Metropolitan Opera, Wiener Staatsoper, Santa Fe Opera, Semper Oper Dresden, Seattle Opera; students and have won the Metropolitan Opera National Council Auditions Finals and the Gerda Lissner Competition.

-Formerly teaching at the University of Oklahoma and having spent part of his summers as Voice Professor and Stage Director with the Franco American Vocal Academy in Salzburg, Austria, in 2013 he established a private studio for teaching.
-He gives frequent master classes, serves as adjudicator for competitions and takes part in benefit concerts whenever possible and maintains a busy schedule in opera, concerts, recitals and recordings.
+Formerly teaching at the University of Oklahoma and having spent part of his summers as voice professor and stage director with the Franco American Vocal Academy in Salzburg, Austria, in 2013 he established a private studio for teaching.